wamhri/World-Advanced-Multi-Health-Research-Initiatives/README.md

 •	Join our discussions: Participate in discussions about pressing global health issues.

-Together, we can drive impactful research that transforms health outcomes and fosters a more equitable and sustainable future for all.
+Together, we can drive impactful health research that transforms health outcomes and fosters a more equitable and sustainable future for all.